Cultural Wellness Worker (0.6 FTE)

 - Excellent organizational skills and time management.

-- Good computer skills with strong willingness to learn, including word processing, email, social media communication, posters, video conferencing, spreadsheets, and/or Electronic Medical Records (EMR).
+- Good computer skills with strong willingness to learn, including word processing, email, social media communication, posters, video conferencing, spreadsheets, and EMR (Electronic Medical Records).

 - Demonstrated commitment to culturally-safe, trauma-informed, member-centered, harm reduction and recovery-oriented practices.

-Work will be performed at Kilala Lelum (626 Powell Street).
+Work will be performed at Kilala Lelum.
 Working schedule is generally three weekdays per week with some evening and/or weekend shifts for outings and events (approximately 1 per month) based on programming needs.
 Possibility of additional days per week to cover team absences or on an as-needed basis.

-This position is supervised by the Cultural Wellness Manager and will receive support and mentorship from the Cultural Wellness team, the Indigenous Health Lead, the Primary Care Co-Leads, and the Administrative Lead.
+This position is supervised by the Cultural Wellness Manager and will receive support and mentorship from Elders, Cultural Wellness team, the Indigenous Health Lead, the Primary Care Co-Leads, and the Administrative Lead.

 - Successful candidates will be required to complete a Criminal Record Check.

-- Wage is $25.50/hour plus extended health and dental benefits.
+- Wage is $26.01/hour plus extended health and dental benefits.

 - The Cultural Wellness program is guided and supported by KL’s Elders and Knowledge Keepers; its goals are to create and foster connection to Indigenous community, cultures, teachings, and traditional medicines.
 As such, preference will be given to Indigenous candidates who exemplify the qualifications and skills outlined above.

-Please send a resume and cover letter by Friday, May 14, 2021 to email@example.com.
+Please send a resume and cover letter by Friday, March 24 2022 to firstname.lastname@example.org.
 Your cover letter should clearly articulate why you are interested in this role and working with Kilala Lelum, how your background is a good fit for this specific role and our organization, and your current availability and desired schedule.
-Incomplete applications will not be considered.
+Incomplete applications (those without cover letters) will not be considered.